FAQ

 Application

-The APS issues a certificate which is a compulsory condition for admittance to any Master Program of the University of Stuttgart, including the INFOTECH Master Program.
+The APS issues a certificate which is a required document for application to any Master Program of the University of Stuttgart, including the INFOTECH Master Program.
 This rule applies for all applicants with a Bachelor degree from a chinese, vietnamese, mongolian or indian University.

 Attesting is the act of certifying that a copy is a 'true' copy of the original.
 Attesting or attestation is typically done by putting a stamp with words like 'this is a true copy of the original' on the copy, a second stamp identifying the organization or person standing for the statement and has the hand-written signature of the attesting person.